Saleh Ashour

-Saleh Ashour (صالح عاشور; born 1953) is a member of the Kuwaiti National Assembly, representing the first district.
+Saleh Ashour (صالح عاشور; born 1953) is a former member of the Kuwaiti National Assembly who represented Constituency One from 1999 until 2020 and again in 2022.

 Early life

 Ashour was born in 1953 in Kuwait, to Ahmed Ashour.
 He is of Iranian descent from Tarakma.
 Ashour studied economics and served in the Kuwaiti Air Force before being elected to the National Assembly in 1999.
 While political parties are technically illegal in Kuwait, Ashour affiliates with the Justice and Peace Alliance, a Shia party.

 Response to attack on Shia mosque

 On October 10, 2005, Ashour asked the authorities to ensure protection for a Shiite mosque which was attacked by a fifty-person mob on a Friday night.
 The teenage mob set fire in a car in front of the mosque in al-Jahra city and threw stones at worshippers.
 Ashour added that the gathering raised banners against the Shiites, accusing them of helping the American forces in Iraq.

 Ashour further requested that the non-citizens who took part in the incident be deported: "the young persons who took part in the incident were not small children who did not know the results of their actions or the consequences of attacking a house of God."